Is it Mulled Wine or Wassail? While Pondering, Enjoy a Cup of my Warmed Mulled Apple Cider Sangria

 "A merry Christmas, Bob!" said Scrooge, with an earnestness that could not be mistaken, as he clapped him on the back.
 "A merrier Christmas, Bob, my good fellow, than I have given you for many a year!
 I'll raise your salary and endeavour to assist your struggling family, and we will discuss your affairs this very afternoon, over a Christmas bowl of smoking bishop, Bob!"
 (Charles Dickens, A Christmas Carol, Stave Five: "The End of It")

 The term Wassail hails from an Anglo-Saxon tradition at the beginning of the new year.
-The New Year’s celebration would be kicked off by The Lord of the Manor, who would greet the villagers would a toast of waes hael!
+The New Year’s celebration would be kicked off by The Lord of the Manor, who would greet the villagers with a toast of waes hael!
 The term originates from the Norse (“ves heil) for “be well” or “be in good health.”
 The assembled group would return the good wishes by enthusiastically shouting “drinc hael” (drink well) while hoisting a goblet or two of the spiced drink.

 One of the many traditions observed on the Twelfth Night was to eat a cake with a bean and a pea hidden inside.
 Those who found the bean and pea would be declared the King and Queen of the feast, and their “reign” would end at midnight.
 In France, the Twelfth Night cake was called tortell, an O-shaped pastry stuffed with marzipan and topped with glazed fruit.
 In Spain, this cake was called roscón de reyes.
-In apple-abundant locations of England, such as Somerset and Sussex, Wassailing continues to take place on the Twelfth Night.
+In apple-abundant locations of England, such as Somerset and Sussex, Wassailing continues to occur on the Twelfth Night.
 The tradition is for villagers to enter the orchards, singing loudly and dancing festively around the fruit trees to ward off evil spirits and to bless the trees for a successful crop.

 "If music be the food of love, play on.” — Shakespeare Twelfth Night (Act I, Scene 1, lines 1-3)